Thomas Doty – Storyteller

 About the Photos

 Left: Bear tracks in the Siskiyou Mountains of southern Oregon.
 Center: Bear Rock on Lower Table Rock.
-Right: Ancient carving of bear prints in a cave in Oregon.
+Right: Ancient carving of bear prints at Cascadia Cave.